snowch-notes/deep-learning/backpropogation.md

 A Deeper Dive: The Mathematics of Backpropagation
 The intuitive explanation above describes a process that is deeply rooted in calculus and optimization.
 Let's introduce the core mathematical concepts that make backpropagation work.
 1. The Loss Function
 First, we need to formally measure the network's error.
 We do this with a loss function.
 A common one is the Mean Squared Error (MSE).
-If y is the actual value (e.g., 1 for "cat") and \\hat{y} (pronounced "y-hat") is the network's prediction (e.g., 0.3), the squared error for that single prediction is (\\hat{y} - y)^2.
+If y is the actual value (e.g., 1 for "cat") and \\hat{y} is the network's prediction (e.g., 0.3), the squared error for that single prediction is (\\hat{y} - y)^2.
 2. The Gradient (\\nabla L)
 The gradient of the loss function, denoted as \\nabla L, is a vector that contains all the partial derivatives of the loss with respect to each weight and bias in the network.
 \nabla L = \left[ \frac{\partial L}{\partial w_1}, \frac{\partial L}{\partial w_2}, \dots, \frac{\partial L}{\partial b_1}, \frac{\partial L}{\partial b_2}, \dots \right]